ktorio/ktor-documentation/topics/auto/servers/features/call-logging.md

 }
 ```

-MDC works by using ThreadLocals, while Ktor uses coroutines that are not bound to a specific Thread.
+>MDC works by using ThreadLocals, while Ktor uses coroutines that are not bound to a specific Thread.
-This feature uses internally the `kotlinx.coroutines` [ThreadContextElement](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.experimental/-thread-context-element/index.html){ target="_blank"}
+>This feature uses internally the `kotlinx.coroutines` [ThreadContextElement](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.experimental/-thread-context-element/index.html){ target="_blank"}
-to address it.
+>to address it.
-{ .note }
+>
+{type="note"}